limikael/minixapi/README.md

 ## Usage as a REST endpoint

-This shows how to use MiniXapi in the standard way as a REST endpoint.
+This example shows how to use MiniXapi in the standard way as a RESTful endpoint.
 Create an `index.php` file somewhere, together with a `.htaccess` file that makes the `index.php` file catch all requests.
 You don't need to put MiniXapi inside this directory, put it somewhere where it can be included into the php file.
 Then put the following code in the `index.php` file:

 ```php
 <?php